TemplateInvaders/ti-woocommerce-wishlist/readme.txt

 We know how important responsive website for the online store in nowadays.
 That is why we made sure that Wishlist looks and works perfectly on any devices and the layouts are user-friendly.
 Simply check screenshots or preview.

+= GDPR Ready =
+The WooCommerce Wishlist plugin does not collect any personal data from website visitors which makes it GDPR compliant.

 == Installation ==